castillocarlosr/ShoeDesignz/README.md

 xUnit tests coming......

 # Contribute
-TODO: Explain how other users and developers can contribute to make your code better.
+Other user and developers are free to offer contribution and help.
+You may fork the repo.
+Make sure to comment all your contribution.
+Contact information:  comming soon......

 # Authors
 * [Carlos Castillo](https://github.com/castillocarlosr)